astroandes/tololo-lya-fit/paper/referee.md

 other objects of the same class.
 It seems that the connection with dE galaxies is being "forced" here.

 Reply.
-For the reason mentioned above we dropped the comparison against dwarf ellipticals.
+We have dropped the against dwarf ellipticals.

 3) I am a bit surprised to see that there is no discussion on why Tololo